The current church building was built in 1844 and is Grade II listed.

 By early 2009 we were ready to place a contract and after tenders had been evaluated the contract was awarded to the Neville Group, based in Luton.
 Expected time to completion was 16 weeks.

 From here on the images are clickable.
-Click for a larger version and use 'Back' to return.
+Click for a larger version and use ESC to return or click the Close button.

 The final service was held in the sanctuary on the penultimate Sunday of June.
 The first task was to clear the pews.
 A firm who specialise in dealing in old church furniture carried out the work and within a few days little remained.
 Some pews were bought by Church members.
 The lefthand picture shows the sanctuary after the last service.
 The picture on the right shows it once the pews had been removed.